nlantoing/AStarPathFinder/README.md

 ## Constrains :

-* The pathfinder work in a square grid context with no diagonal moves allowed
+* The pathfinder work in a grid context with no diagonal moves allowed
 * Fixed movement cost (1)